actris-cloudnet/dataportal-docs/api/data-portal.md

       }
     ]
   },
   ...
 ]
 ```

 ### `GET /api/instruments` → `Instrument[]`

 Fetch information on the instruments supported by the data portal.
-Responds with an array of `Instrument` objects,
+Responds with a list of `Instrument` objects,
 each having the properties:

 - `id`: Unique identifier of the instrument.
+- `type`: Type of the instrument.
+For example, `radar`, `lidar`, or `mwr`.
 - `humanReadableName`: Human-readable name for the instrument.
 - `shortName`: Human-readable short name for the instrument.
-- `type`: Type of the instrument.
-May be, for example, `radar`, `lidar`, or `mwr`.
 - `allowedTags`: Allowed tags for this instrument.
-May be, for example, `co`, `cross`, or `calibration`.
+For example, `co`, `cross`.

 Example query: